microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 - Place additional orders from the same store by repeating the above steps.
 Try adding random items to each order to simulate orders from different customers of the store.

-- Go to ADX portal, under Dashboards open PoS Orders report and chose time range for last 30 minutes.
-Some times it takes time to flow orders to Azure Data Explore wait for few minutes and refresh report to see data.
+- To view the orders placed form the Contoso Chicago store, go to ADX portal, under Dashboards open PoS Orders report and chose time range as _"Last 30 minutes"_.

+  > **Note:** Some times it takes time to flow orders data in to the ADX database.
+Wait for few minutes and refresh report to see orders data.

   ![PoS Chicago dashboard report](./img/pos_chicago_customer_report.png)